-In order to End TB, the Governments of Bhutan, India and Maldives have set their targets before the global deadline and Governments of Afghanistan, Bangladesh, Nepal, Pakistan and Sri-Lanka have also fixed the targets inline the Global target.
-The COVID19 Pandemic has become a threat and challenges for all national programmes and has impacted the Goal and targets determined under the Strategic Plans.
-The STAC has initiated some studies to minimize COVID 19’s impact on the programmes, which will provide insight for further initiatives and corrective actions to be taken at the regional and national level.
+End TB strategy of WHO is being implemented with good results in NTPs of the member states.
+In order to achieve early End TB goals, the Governments of Bhutan, India and Maldives have set their targets before the global deadline.
+The Governments of Bangladesh, Nepal, Pakistan and Sri-Lanka have also fixed the targets in line the Global target of END TB by 2030.
+The COVID 19 Pandemic has become a threat and a challenge for all national Health Programmes and has impacted the goal and targets determined under the National Strategic Plans in general and TB and HIV/AIDS programmes in particular.
+The STAC has supported some projects to study the impact of COVID 19 on the TB and HIV/AIDS programmes in the country.
+These studies will provide insight for further initiatives and corrective actions to be taken at the national and regional levels.

-With voluntary contributions, the Governments of Bangladesh, India and Nepal, the SAARC Regional Reference Laboratory for TB and HIV/AIDS is going to become operational very soon.
-The aim of this laboratory is to promote scientific research, to build up skilled workforce by useful timely trainings, quality assurance of technologies of SAARC Member States laboratories and to build up an organism bank for future endeavor.
+With voluntary contributions from the Governments of Bangladesh, India and Nepal, the SAARC Regional Reference Laboratory for TB and HIV/AIDS is going to become operational very soon.
+The aim of this laboratory is to promote scientific research, to build up skilled workforce by timely and relevant trainings, quality assurance of various diagnostic technologies of SAARC Member States laboratories and to build up an organism bank for future endeavor.

-I would also like to sincerely thank and appreciate the support and cooperation provided by the Managers of National TB Programmes and National HIV/AIDS programmes of, Governing Board Members as well as Ministries of Health, Foreign/External Affairs SAARC Member States, SAARC Secretariat and collaborating partners and I strongly believe that the such cooperation and support will continue for future activities and initiatives of the Centre.
+I would like to sincerely thank and appreciate the support and cooperation provided by the Managers of National TB Programmes and National HIV/AIDS programmes, Governing Board Members as well as Ministries of Health and Foreign/External Affairs of SAARC Member States, SAARC Secretariat and collaborating partners.
+I strongly believe that the cooperation and support will continue for future activities and initiatives of the Centre.

-Finally, I will be grateful for your valuable suggestions, feedback and guidance that might be helpful to achieve our desired goals.
+Finally, I will be grateful for your valuable guidance, suggestions and feedback to achieve our desired goals.